RMertz/the_clinic/README.md

 # the_clinic

 Documentation for Users
-The login to the website is:
-Username:Jeff
-password:Jeff1
+You can log into the website by creating a new user.

 Documentation for Developers
 For the latest release version check the release branch on github.